ybogdanov/history-timeline/README.md

 # Licensed under GPLv2

 ```
-History Timeline is a visualization of the globally famous people lifetimes.
+Map of Contemporaries is a visualization of the world in famous people’s lifespans.
 Copyright (C) 2016  Yuriy Bogdanov

 This program is free software; you can redistribute it and/or